griffithlab/pmbio.org/_posts/0010-04-01-DNA_alignment_lab.md

 java -Xmx60g -jar /home/ubuntu/bin/picard.jar SortSam I=2891351068.bam O=2891351068_namesorted_picard.bam SO=queryname
 ````
 Next we need to mark the duplicate reads within our data.
 Duplicate reads are typically defined as reads with identical start and stop alignment positions.
 These reads are likely to be exact copies of a single DNA molecule.
 These reads introduce bias in your variant calling.
-If you did not mark duplicates, you risk over-representing areas that preferentially amplified during PCR.
+If you did not mark duplicates, you risk over-representing areas that are preferentially amplified during PCR.
 ```bash
 cd /workspace/username/align_lab/alignment_results